Mount Veeder AVA

 Mt.
 Veeder is an American Viticultural Area (AVA) located near the western boundary of Napa County, California, in the most southerly portion of the Mayacamas Mountains which separates Napa Valley and Sonoma Valley landforms.
-The wine appellation was established on February 20, 1990 as the nation's 107^{th}, the state's 62^{nd} and Napa's fifth AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Robert E. Craig, President of Napa Valley Estate Vineyards and Winery, on behalf of local vintners, proposing a viticultural area named "Mt.
+The wine appellation was established on February 20, 1990, as the nation's 107^{th}, the state's 62^{nd} and the county's seventh AVA by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. Robert E. Craig, President of Napa Valley Estate Vineyards and Winery, on behalf of local vintners, proposing a viticultural area named "Mt.
 Veeder."

 Although the petition was for the name "Mt.
 Veeder-Napa Valley," ATF only approved the name "Mt.
 Veeder" since the evidence submitted with the petition and during the comment period did not support the inclusion of "Napa Valley."

 Mount Veeder is the prominent 2677 ft peak in the area.